imprvhub/bolted-python/README.md

-## Welcome to the [Bolt URL!](https://bolturl.site/) Project.
+## Welcome to the [Bolted!](https://bolted.site/) Project.
 This Link Shortener web app showcases how Python can do anything.
 Using Python (Flask Framework) with Templates and a little of style.
-For detailed insights, please visit [this link](https://ivanluna.dev/projects/post-python-bolturl/).
+For detailed insights, please visit [this link](https://ivanluna.dev/projects/post-python-bolted/).

 ### Demo

-Visit the live app: [bolturl.site](https://bolturl.site)
+Visit the live app: [bolted.site](https://bolted.site)

 ### Preview